 Is it any good?

-Ann Brashares' third novel in the Sisterhood of the Traveling Pants series continues the odyssey that has struck a chord with teens.
-Readers may not find all aspects of the story perfectly believable, but the author is such a good writer, and the characters are so lovable, that this book is sure to be a hit for teens who enjoy coming-of-age books, especially if they've read the other installments.
+This third novel in the series continues the odyssey that has struck a chord with teens, and readers may find some aspects of the story not entirely believable.
+But the author is such a good writer, and the characters are so lovable, that this book is sure to be a hit for teens who enjoy coming-of-age books, especially if they've read the other installments.
 As the girls grow during the summer after high school graduation, the "magical" pants that were a symbol of their friendship and support become less prominent.
 Even so, Brashares makes their love for one another clear as she weaves expertly through each of the four girls' adventures, sometimes even changing point of view within the same chapter.

 Families can talk about...